the-turing-way/the-turing-way/community-members/camila-rangel-smith.md

 I think The Turing Way is an excellent resource that can change the way science is done (I wish I had it when I started my PhD!).
 Although the international language of science is English, I know for a fact that not everyone in places like Latin-American have the time and resources to learn it, so I think we must do everything we can to break those barriers and improve the accessibility of knowledge for everyone.
-This is my motivation to translate the book to Spanish, and I hope that the Spanish version will be used as an important resource on the master course we are developing in  LA-CoNGA physics project.
+This is my motivation to translate the book to Spanish, and I hope that the Spanish version will be used as an important resource on the master course we are developing for a project (the LA-CoNGA physics project).

 ## Support Camila's efforts in _The Turing Way_